Review

 YaST Services Manager Module

-The Services Manager module allows users to manage systemd services using the equivalent of running the systemctl program with the commands enable, disable, start, and stop.
+The Services Manager module allows users to manage systemd services using the equivalent of running the systemctl

 YaST Services Manager Module

-The Services Manager module also allows users to display the detailed status of a service with the equivalent of systemctl status servicename.
+The Services Manager module also allows users to display the detailed status of a service with the equivalent of systemctl status servicename

 Some of the YaST System Administration Modules.